wilsonmar/wilsonmar.github.io/_posts/2018-07-14-salesforce-ohana.md

    * <strong>Dreamforest</strong> is 8 a.m –7 p.m.
 Thursday & 8 a.m.–3 p.m Friday

-Dreamforce drew 170,000 to San Francisco in 2017 (the largest software conference in the world), despite the $2,199 per person cost (before travel and hotels) for the full pass, which provides access to Tuesday or Wednesday events, meals, plus:
+Dreamforce drew 170,000 to San Francisco in 2017 (the largest software conference in the world), despite the $2,199 per person cost (before travel and hotels) for the full pass, which provides access to Tuesday or Wednesday events, conference materials, meals, plus:

-   * Dreamfest, receptions, conference materials, breakout sessions, hands-on training, experience zones, some keynotes.

    * Welcome Reception